aledascanio/elfprobe/README.md

 - (Optionally) summarizes “resolved vs unresolved” PLT/GOT bindings by inspecting GOT slots at runtime (requires `/proc/<pid>/mem`).
 - (Optionally) polls GOT slots to *watch* first-time PLT bindings happen live (requires `/proc/<pid>/mem`).

-This is useful when you want to understand *what a process has mapped*, *which DSOs look like ELF objects*, and *what the dynamic linker is doing with PLT/GOT relocations*.

 ## Capabilities